 Ken Jones, the director of the Wolff Center for Entrepreneurship at the University of Houston, continually tells his students to fail early and fail often.
 This is the primary lesson that any entrepreneur or business person should learn and accept.
 Success derives from those failures.

 Think about a foundation of a home.
 Early structural engineers likely experienced plenty of failures.
-A strong foundation is needed to support an entire home, but if it weren’t for extensive testing to discover the perfect “formula” for building a strong foundation, the home would be set on an unstable and potentially dangerous foundation.
+A strong foundation is needed to support an entire home, but if it weren’t for extensive testing to discover the perfect “formula” for building a strong foundation, then the home would be set on an unstable and potentially dangerous foundation.
 Failure is vital to success.

 By empowering employees through failure, the entire company has the opportunity to see positive growth.
 To embrace is to accept and support something (failure) willingly and enthusiastically.
 Each employee in an organization should fully embrace that failure leads to success.
 Create an atmosphere where it is okay to fail.
 Give your organization the freedom to fail.